NMR Investigation on Honeycomb Iridate Ag$_3$LiIr$_2$O$_6$: NMR Results and Discussion

 The inset in Fig.\ref{knightshift} shows $^7$K measured for sample A plotted against $\chi_{spin}$.
 The main peak Knight shift is linear to magnetic susceptibility $\chi_{spin}$ down to $\sim 100$~K, and a linear fit approximates a chemical shift of $^7$K$_{chem} \simeq 0.018\%$ and the hyperfine coupling constant $A_{hf} = (N_{A}\mu_{B}/N_{n.n.}) \times (d ^7$K$)/(d\chi) = 0.31$~kOe$/\mu_B$ for sample A, where $N_{A}$ is Avogadro's number, $\mu_{B}$ is the Bohr magneton, and $N_{n.n.} = 6$ is the number of nearest neighbor Ir adjacent to each Li site.

 The $^7$K of the sample B main peak shows nearly identical behaviour to that of sample A. This indicates that local spin susceptibility of the cleaner parts of sample B far from Ag clusters exhibit nearly identical behavior as clean sample A. On the other hand, $^7$K at the side peak of sample B decreases at lower temperatures and levels off, suggesting that spin susceptibility gets locally suppressed near the Ag clusters.
-Moreover, the absence of a $^7$K component that increases dramatically below $\sim$10~K indicates that a greater concentration of unpaired spins are present in sample B and responsible for the steep upturn of bulk $\chi$ at low temperatures.
+Moreover, the absence of a $^7$K component that increases dramatically below $\sim 10$~K indicates that a greater concentration of unpaired spins are present in sample B and responsible for the steep upturn of bulk $\chi$ at low temperatures.
+These findings are consistent with theoretical speculations that disorder in the Kitaev planes may cause appearance of local spin singlets, accompanied by orphaned paramagnetic spins~\cite{Kimchi2018,Knolle_2019}.